Battle of Monte Cassino: Battle

-On the night following the bombing, a company of the 1st Battalion, Royal Sussex Regiment (one of the British elements in 4th Indian Division) serving in 7th Indian Infantry Brigade attacked the key point 593 from their position 70 yd away on Snakeshead Ridge.
-The assault failed, with the company sustaining 50 per cent casualties.
+On the night following the bombing, a company of the 1st Battalion, Royal Sussex Regiment (one of the British elements in the 4th Indian Division) serving in the 7th Indian Infantry Brigade attacked key point 593 from their position 70 yd away on Snakeshead Ridge.
+The assault failed, with the company sustaining 50 percent casualties.

-The following night the Royal Sussex Regiment was ordered to attack in battalion strength.
+The following night, the Royal Sussex Regiment was ordered to attack in battalion strength.
 There was a calamitous start.
 Artillery could not be used in direct support targeting point 593 because of the proximity and risk of shelling friendly troops.
-It was planned therefore to shell point 575 which had been providing supporting fire to the defenders of point 593.
-The topography of the land meant that shells fired at 575 had to pass very low over Snakeshead Ridge and in the event some fell among the gathering assault companies.
+It was therefore planned to shell point 575, which had been providing supporting fire to the defenders of point 593.
+The topography of the land meant that shells fired at 575 had to pass very low over Snakeshead Ridge, and in the event that some fell among the gathering assault companies.
 After reorganising, the attack went in at midnight.
-The fighting was brutal and often hand to hand, but the determined defence held and the Royal Sussex battalion was beaten off, once again sustaining over 50 per cent casualties.
+The fighting was brutal and often hand-to-hand, but the determined defence held and the Royal Sussex battalion was beaten off, once again sustaining over 50 percent casualties.
 Over the two nights, the Royal Sussex Regiment lost 12 out of 15 officers and 162 out of 313 men who took part in the attack.

 On the night of 17 February, the main assault took place.
-The 4/6th Rajputana Rifles would take on the assault of point 593 along Snakeshead Ridge with the depleted Royal Sussex Regiment held in reserve.
-1/9th Gurkha Rifles was to attack Point 444.
+The 4/6th Rajputana Rifles would take on the assault on Point 593 along Snakeshead Ridge with the depleted Royal Sussex Regiment held in reserve.
+1/9th Gurkha Rifles were to attack Point 444.
 In the meantime, the 1/2nd Gurkha Rifles were to sweep across the slopes and ravines in a direct assault on the monastery.
 This latter was across appalling terrain, but it was hoped that the Gurkhas, so expert in mountain terrain, would succeed.
 This proved a faint hope.
-Once again, the fighting was brutal, but no progress was made and casualties heavy.
+Once again, the fighting was brutal, but no progress was made and casualties were heavy.
 The Rajputanas lost 196 officers and men, the 1/9th Gurkhas 149 and the 1/2nd Gurkhas 96.
 It became clear that the attack had failed and on 18 February Dimoline and Freyberg called off the attacks on Monastery Hill.